SDSkyKlouD/android_device_teclast_m30/README.md

 If you already have it, then you can skip this section.

 ### Unlock bootloader
+**!!PRECAUTION!!** Unlocking bootloader will avoid warranty, and will cause the factory reset.
+Make sure your data are backed up before unlock!
+I am no responsibilities about your warranty/data loss.
+I warned.

   1. **Enable developer options**.
 [Android Developer document](https://developer.android.com/studio/debug/dev-options) explains how to do it.
   2. **Enable OEM unlocking**.
 In Settings - Developer options, find a setting titled **"OEM unlocking"** and turn it on.
 This allows you unlock bootloader using fastboot.
   3. **Also enable USB debugging**.
 This allows you use ADB from your PC/Mac.